Prevention. Treatment. Reform.

 Many factors are contributing to the epidemic.
 Unfortunately, it appears that Alzheimer’s and Parkinson’s are just as infectious as Creutzfeldt-Jakob disease.
 The bodily fluids of people with prion disease are infectious.
 Prions are the X factor in the global epidemic.

 Prion disease is a spectrum disease that varies in severity.
-It also varies depending on the region of the brain impacted.
+It also varies depending on which region of the brain is impacted first.
 It affects most, if not all, mammals.
 Prion disease causes memory loss, impaired coordination, and abnormal movements.
 Prions are an infectious form of glycoprotein that can propagate throughout the body.
 TSE surveillance is important for public health and food safety because TSEs have the potential of crossing from animals to humans, as seen with the spread of mad cow disease.
 TSEs also have the potential of being transmitted from humans to animals.
 The most common example is chronic wasting disease among deer species.

 Researchers have more questions than answers, but we know that neurotoxins, head trauma and genetics can all trigger brain disease.
 Unfortunately, that’s where our knowledge gets fuzzy.
 Most diagnoses are a process of elimination.
 After eliminating all other possibilities, the guesswork begins: